Mute asylum seeker detained for 10 years takes his case to Australia’s High Court – but even victory won’t free him - KESQ

 Verma believes Emeralds’ mutism worked against him.

 “How do you assess the credibility of somebody who is psychogenically mute, and who is providing responses to your questions as quickly as they can, but in writing that’s being read out to the decision maker?
-How do you form the kind of usual cornerstones of credibility that are spontaneity, detail.
+How do you assess credibility in the usual way, based on spontaneity, detail.
 How do you do that?”

 Emeralds challenged the negative ruling multiple times, and in 2021, the Immigration Assessment Authority (IAA) found again that he wasn’t owed protection.

-“The person who decided his protection visa application was negative never met Ned,” Verma said.
+“The person refused his protection visa application never met Ned,” Verma said.
 “Certainly, none of the reviewers at the IAA ever bothered to meet Ned.
-They deal with him on the papers.”
+They dealt with him on the papers.”

 In the statement, the Home Affairs department spokesperson said a “non-citizen’s status is resolved through either a substantive visa grant or departure from Australia.”
 The latter is not an option for Emeralds, because Iran doesn’t accept involuntary returnees, and without a visa he remains stuck in the system.

-Note: Update: On Wednesday, the High Court found that the Full Court of the Federal Court did not have jurisdiction to hear the government’s appeal.
-Another court hearing will decide if the Federal Court can make “home detention” orders.